 A cupcake isn’t a cupcake without frosting!
 Once you learn how to make homemade frosting, you’ll see just how good it can be.
-Plus, depending on the recipe, frosting can be so easy to make!
+Plus, depending on the recipe, it can be so easy to make!

 Types of Cupcake Frosting

 There are several key types of cupcake frosting:

 - American buttercream, what most people just call “buttercream,” is the most common frosting in the United States and also the absolute easiest to make.

 - Meringue buttercream is a little harder to make, but the work pays off in some of the fluffiest frosting you’ll ever have!

 - Cream cheese frosting is similar to American buttercream, but with the addition of cream cheese.
 It’s more complex than American buttercream and a little less sweet.